scverse/anndata/docs/accessors.rst

 ..  autosummary::
     :toctree: generated/

-    AdPath
+    AdRef

-The following classes are behind :attr:`AdPath.acc`, and therefore useful in :ref:`matches <match>` or :func:`isinstance` checks:
+The following classes are behind :attr:`AdRef.acc`, and therefore useful in :ref:`matches <match>` or :func:`isinstance` checks:

 ..  autosummary::